tibetan-nlp/annodoc/index.md

 In this example, the head of the embedded clause _zhu_ depends directly on the matrix verb _brjod_, without paying any notice of the intervening _zhes_.

-In future, when functional dependencies are added to our trees, _zhes_ will be treated on a par with complementizers using the relation [`mark`](http://universaldependencies.org/u/dep/mark.html).
+In future, when functional dependencies are added to the trees, _zhes_ will probably be treated like a complementizer using the relation [`mark`](http://universaldependencies.org/u/dep/mark.html).